altsan/os2-wnnim/README.md

 ### Source Code Organization

-`wnnclient.*` implements the interface to the FreeWnn engine.
+`wnnclient.*` implements the interface to the FreeWnn engine (it is linked into `wnnim.exe`).
 If WnnIM were to be adapted to use a different engine, this is the module that would need to be replaced.

 `wnnhook.*` implements a global PM hook, which is loaded by the client (below) when the latter starts up.
 This hook is responsible for intercepting keystrokes in any running PM application, and either passing it on to the application directly or running it through WnnIM's conversion logic.

 `wnnim.*` is the main client (front-end) application.
 It activates the PM hook (above), and presents the UI controls for the user to operate the IME.
-It also implements the functions to perform the actual input conversion, which are called by the PM hook as needed.
+It also implements most of the actual keypress processing logic (triggered as needed by the PM hook), for the sake of keeping the hook DLL as lightweight as possible.

 `codepage.*` contains various useful functions for dealing with text encodings.